This post contains affiliate links.

 - Hook up the battery.
 Since you’re using the standard power wheels battery and motor connector, the connection is straightforward.
 Slide in the connector and close the hood.

 - Test drive the supercharged vehicle.
 Start the super wheel and take it out for a spin to see how it rides.

 Rather than buy a new 6-volt battery, you can opt for a new 12-volt replacement battery altogether.
 Installing a new 12-volt battery is the better option since it allows you to replace the stock battery with a sealed lead-acid battery.

-A sealed lead-acid battery is the safer alternative for ride on as it eliminates the spillage in the unfortunate event that it topples or rolls over.
+A sealed lead-acid battery is the safer alternative for a ride-on as it eliminates spillage in the unfortunate event that it topples or rolls over.

 For this battery upgrade, you’ll need:

 - Inline fuse holder with a 30 amp fuse